 Wildlife Management Strategic Plan Updates

-The DNR's Wildlife Management Program oversees the management of our wildlife game species (e.g., deer, bear, waterfowl, furbearers and more), as well as the habitat that these species call home.
+The DNR's Wildlife Management Program oversees the management of our wildlife game species (e.g., deer, bear, waterfowl, furbearers and more) and the habitats these species call home.
 Managing species requires balancing a diversity of priorities, including enhancing the long-term viability of the species, addressing nuisance and agricultural impacts and supporting related recreational opportunities, amongst others.

 Currently, the Wildlife Management Program is developing its next Strategic Plan.
-This plan will help direct the program in determining priorities to make the most efficient use of staff time, materials and limited financial resources.
+This plan will help direct the program in determining priorities to efficiently use staff time, materials and limited financial resources.

-The Wildlife Management Program has started developing our next strategic plan, kicking off a series of internal discussions about what direction the program will take in the coming years.
+The Wildlife Management Program has started developing our next strategic plan, kicking off a series of internal discussions about the program's direction in the coming years.
 One of the major themes that emerged from those discussions was a desire to gather input from our partners and the public.
 After all, Wisconsin's wildlife species are a resource we all use and care about.
-The program has built in several opportunities for staff, partners and the public to weigh in on the plan as we develop it.
+The program has created several opportunities for staff, partners and the public to weigh in on the plan as we develop it.

 We've already collected feedback from our staff and are currently collecting feedback from our partner groups.
 The next step is to collect feedback from the public.